White House steps up campaign to avoid spending cuts

 White House press secretary Jay Carney responded Monday that the administration is just trying to "highlight the impact of sequester, and by doing so, hope that attention will be brought to bear on that problem, and the need for Congress to act responsibly to avoid it."

 Obama is scheduled to travel to Cantor's state of Virgina on Tuesday, to press his case at the Newport News shipyard.
-The cuts fall evenly on non-defense and defense spending, with states like Virginia, heavily dependent on Pentagon contracts, expected to be hardest hit.
+The cuts fall evenly on non-defence and defence spending, with states like Virginia, heavily dependent on Pentagon contracts, expected to be hardest hit.

 (Reporting by Mark Felsenthal and David Morgan; Editing by Fred Barbash, Eric Beech, Jackie Frank, Eric Walsh)